Learn how to browse the web, access or edit bookmarks, and access and manage browser tabs.

-Note: You can also swipe right or down from the main home screen to perform a device and web search.
-Learn more about Safari on the Apple website: www.apple.com/safari/.
+Note: Learn more about Safari on the Apple website: www.apple.com/safari/.

 1. Select the Share icon, then select Add Bookmark.

-2. Enter the desired bookmark name, then select Save.
+2. Enter the desired name for the bookmark, then select Save.

-Select the Bookmarks icon, then select the desired bookmark.
+1. Select the Sidebar icon, then select Bookmarks.

 ACCESS BROWSER TABS: Select the Tabs icon.